EBooks: Massachusetts Court Rules and Documents

 For a Nook: Assuming you installed Adobe Digital Editions on your computer in step one, here are directions from a helpful tester: in Digital Editions you just have to press Ctrl-O or select "Add item to library" under the Library tab.
 Then you can select the epub files and read them in Digital Editions.
 Next, you just need to connect the Nook Color with your computer using the USB cable.
 If this is the first time using Digital Editions on that particular computer, you are prompted to authorize it for your Nook Color (requires setting up a free Adobe login).
 Once that is set, your Nook Color shows up in the Bookshelves section on the left side of Digital Editions as "MyNOOKcolor".
 Then you just click and drag the epub books over to MYNookcolor.
 Then you can eject the Nook color and find the books by pressing the Home key then selecting library -> my stuff -> my files -> Digital Editions.

-For other devices: Connect the device to the computer with its USB cable.
+Option 1: Connect the device to the computer with its USB cable.
 Navigate to the device on your computer (it will show up as a drive letter).
 Browse the device to determine the right folder for eBooks.
 Copy the file into the proper folder on your device.
 "Safely remove" or eject the device from the computer.
 Open your eBook reader.
 If you don't see the book, use the directions provided by the reader to import the book.
 For example, one tester who used Aldiko said, "When I first opened up the Aldiko reader it only showed the one downloaded book I had in the folder.
 I needed to hit the Home button on the reader that provided me a menu of Shelf View, Store, List View, My Catalog, SD Card and Last Read.
 I chose SD Card that listed all the folders on the SD Card.
 I browsed out to the eBook folder and selected the MA file.
 It asked if I wanted to upload, I said yes and it then appeared in the readers list or shelf view."

 All the books have navigation aids and links.
 They are also searchable.
 How easy it is to navigate is largely dependent on the eBook reader and varies reader to reader.
 Some provide much better navigation than others.
 Read the documentation for your reader for assistance in navigation.